MartianColonist/POSEIDON/refractive_indices_txt_files/Aerosol-Database-Readme.txt

 The San Carlos indices were made temperature dependent in Zeidler 2015 and updated on the website.
 Comparing the txt file from WS15 to the datasets on the website, it looks like E||c/x at room temperature matches the most.

-Also on DOCDD [See San Carlos Olivine in the VIS-NIR and San-Carlos at 300K E||c/x] https://www.astro.uni-jena.de/Laboratory/OCDB/crsilicates.html
+Also on DOCCD [See San Carlos Olivine in the VIS-NIR and San-Carlos at 300K E||c/x] https://www.astro.uni-jena.de/Laboratory/OCDB/crsilicates.html
 --------------